 - As the team examines the evidence they are reviewing information to consider whether a student is demonstrating a need for the Highly Capable continuum of services.
 Students identified Highly Capable perform or show potential for performing at significantly high academic levels when compared with others of their age, experiences, or environments.
 Outstanding abilities are seen withing students’ general intellectual aptitudes, specific academic abilities, and/or creative productivities within a specific domain. these students are present not only in the general populace, but are present within all protected classes.
 (WAC 392.170.035)

 - Students not identified Highly Capable will continue to be supported in the general education setting.

-- Upon identification as Highly Capable, the HCL team, family and teachers work collaboratively to determine the specific approach and/or goal for the student.
+- Upon identification as Highly Capable, family and teachers work collaboratively to determine the specific approach and/or goal for the student.

 - Services are individualized and are determined using our multi-tiered systems of support model.

-- Student performance on district and state assessments is monitored by the HCL Director for growth.
+- Student performance on district and state assessments is monitored by the district for growth.

-- Student Learning Plans (SLP) for students in grades 3-8 are reviewed at least once a year.
+- Student Learning Plans (SLP) for students in grades 3-8 are reviewed annually.